webscreens/screen-enumeration/EXPLAINER.md

 * **`Display.overscan`**: The display's insets within its screen's bounds.
   * May be useful for adapting content presentation for some display technology.
 * **`Display.hidden`**: True if the display is not visible (e.g. closed laptop).
-  * May be useful for recognzing when displays may be active but not visible.
+  * May be useful for recognizing when displays may be active but not visible.

 ## Alternative proposals